 Teaching artists at national EdTA events are recognized as experts and leaders in the field, and get to work with students and educators from across the country, and around the world.
 They play an integral role in fulfilling EdTA’s mission of supporting and training theatre students and educators.

-The International Thespian Festival is a week-long immersion in theatre arts attended by more than 4,200 high-achieving middle and high school drama students and their teachers.
+The International Thespian Festival, June 24-29, 2019, is a week-long immersion in theatre arts attended by more than 4,200 high-achieving middle and high school drama students and their teachers.
 Teaching opportunities encompass all theatrical disciplines including: acting and performing, lighting, sets, sound, makeup, costume design and construction, directing, stage management, dance, playwriting, puppetry, stage combat, commedia dell’arte, and more.
 Deadline to submit teaching proposals is January 15, 2019.